-- (a) A grievance must be filed in writing with the HRA on the KCOJ Employee Complaint Form on or before the fifth business day after the work condition or employment action arose or on or before the fifth business day after the employee becomes aware of the employment action or work condition.
-The written grievance should describe, in detail, the factual basis for the complaint, provide the names of any relevant witnesses, and describe any relevant documents. - (b) The HRA will investigate and evaluate the complaint.
-The HRA will consult with the employee filing the complaint, the appointing authority, and relevant witnesses, and consider any other pertinent submissions and sources of information prior to making a recommendation to the HR Director. - (c) The HR Director will notify the employee in writing of the decision on the grievance within 30 business days of receiving the grievance unless the AOC Director or designee grants a reasonable extension of time for good cause shown. - (d) If the employee is dissatisfied with the HR Director's decision, the employee may request a review by the AOC Director by filing a written request within five business days after receiving the HR Director's decision.
+- (a) An employee who has a grievance must first discuss it with his or her immediate supervisor or appointing authority unless it would not be appropriate under the circumstances.
+If the employee is unable to resolve the issue with his or her immediate supervisor or appointing authority, the employee may file a written grievance with the AOC HR Department. - (b) A grievance must be filed in writing with the HRA on the KCOJ Employee Complaint Form on or before the fifth business day after the work condition or employment action arose or on or before the fifth business day after the employee becomes aware of the employment action or work condition.
+The written grievance should describe, in detail, the factual basis for the complaint, provide the names of any relevant witnesses, and describe any relevant documents. - (c) The HRA will investigate and evaluate the complaint.
+The HRA will consult with the employee filing the complaint, the appointing authority, and relevant witnesses, and consider any other pertinent submissions and sources of information prior to making a recommendation to the HR Director. - (d) The HR Director will notify the employee in writing of the decision on the grievance within 30 business days of receiving the grievance unless the AOC Director or designee grants a reasonable extension of time for good cause shown. - (e) If the employee is dissatisfied with the HR Director's decision, the employee may request a review by the AOC Director by filing a written request within five business days after receiving the HR Director's decision.
 The written request should describe in detail the basis for the review and the relief requested.
 The AOC Director or designee must issue a written opinion within 30 business days.
-The opinion will be final and not subject to appeal. - (e) If the grievance is against the HR Director or HRA, the General Counsel will act in place of the HR Director.
+The opinion will be final and not subject to appeal. - (f) If the grievance is against the HR Director or HRA, the General Counsel will act in place of the HR Director.